 Congregationalists possess the full liberty of conscience in interpreting the Gospel.
 As such, we are a diverse group of people united under Jesus Christ.
 We believe there is strength in diversity and unending opportunities to learn from each other and to grow in faith.

-Pastor Lonnie has served rural, urban and university congregations, before he accepted the call to be the founding pastor of Fox River Congregational Church in 2001.
+Pastor Lonnie had served rural, urban, and university congregations before accepting the call to be the founding pastor of Fox River Congregational Church in 2001.
 He has advanced degrees in Religion, Divinity as well as a Doctorate in Ministry.
 Lonnie and his wife Mercedes have three adult children and one grandchild.

-Pastor Lonnie is committed to relevant ministry and leadership that is driven by the transformational possibilities of the Christian faith in the lives of people.
+Pastor Lonnie is committed to relevant ministry and leadership driven by the transformational possibilities of the Christian faith in people's lives.
 Lonnie’s passion is to help people connect with God and further realize their full potential as followers of Christ.

 Matthew 22:36-40